krishanth-rj/gallery-project/README.md

-# Project 2: gallery-project
+# Project 2:gallery-project

-## Uses html and css and tailwing to make an image gallery
+## Uses html and tailwind to make an image gallery showcasing bikes